 An interview with Patrick Myles from Huron Digital Pathology, discussing the digitization of whole mount slides and its impact on the field of neurobiological research.
-How important are advances in imaging and IT to the progress of neuroscience research?

 The ability to image the brain, so that it can be visualized and shared, is crucial to revolutionizing neuroscience research.
 Even a few years ago, what we're able to do today wasn't possible.
 The combination of being able to digitize whole mount slides and the availability of low cost storage and computer horsepower that has helped to make that a reality.